 All are invited to take part in the celebration of Our Lady of Guadalupe, patroness of the Americas.
 See schedule below:

-Pray with the full-page version of “St. John the Baptist Preaching,” by Pieter Brueghel the Younger on page 13 of the Advent booklet using the prayer guide on page 11 of the Advent booklet.
+Pray with the full-page version of “St. John the Baptist Preaching,” by Mattia Preti on page 13 of the Advent booklet using the prayer guide on page 11 of the Advent booklet.
 The artwork and prayer guide can also be found on our Advent Art webpage, which will be updated weekly with the artwork for the next week.

 Gaudete is Latin for rejoice.
 The color rose (a shade of pink) symbolizes our shared joy that Jesus is almost here!
 Wear rose (pink) to Mass.

-In Mexico and other Latin American countries, the nine days leading up to Christmas are celebrated by a nightly reenactment of Mary and Joseph’s search for an inn or “posada.”
-Join us!
+In Mexico and other Latin American countries, the nine days leading up to Christmas are celebrated by a nightly reenactment of Mary and Joseph’s search for an inn or "posada."
+Join us at St. Ignatius for an evening of prayer, song, food, and fellowship!

 Reflect on the joy in your life.
 Joy can serve as a reminder of God’s love for us, and we’re given this time of the year to rejoice with our God who loves us so much that He wanted to tell us in person.
 Take a moment this week to do at least one thing that brings you joy and offer that moment to God with a prayer: “Thank you God for the joy you give me in this moment.”
 To go further, take one action this week (or one action every day this week) to bring joy into the lives of your neighbors, coworkers, friends, family, or even a stranger.
 Be God’s joy and love in the world this week!